-Dear retailer, chances are you suffer from chronic pain.
-The sort of pain that hurts sales, increases costs and damages the brand.
-It hurts financially, it slows down operations, it puts the business at risk.
+Do you suffer from chronic "field pain?
+This sort of pain hurts sales, increases costs and damages the brand.
+This pain hurts financially, slows down operations and puts the business at risk.
 Do you need relief?
 Read on.
 THE pAIN OF Relying on “theory”.
-Theory is what head office envisions, in terms … Continue reading 4 Pain Points of Retail Operations (and Ways to Relieve Pain)
+Theory is what head office envisions, in terms of merchandising initiatives … Continue reading 4 Pain Points of Retail Operations (and Ways to Relieve Pain)

 The 4th quarter is essential to a retailer’s bottom line.
 It is the biggest quarter for retail sales in the United States.
 The biggest quarter for retail sales The months between October and December are commonly known as “the holiday season”.
 They include consumer-spending holidays and celebrations such as Halloween, Thanksgiving, Hanukkah, Kwanzaa and Christmas. … Continue reading Why the 4th Quarter is Critical to Retail